Steel Bolted Connection Calculator (AISC)

 Glossary of Terms

-- Bolt Diameter: The diameter of the bolt in inches.
+- Bolt Diameter: Diameter of the bolt in inches.

-- Shear Force: The force applied parallel to the surface of the material.
+- Shear Force: Applied load parallel to the bolt axis.

 Frequently Asked Questions (FAQ)